Mike Hanks

-Mike Hanks is an American college basketball coach.
+Mike Hanks (born 1952 or 1953) is an American college basketball coach.
 He was head coach for Saint Leo University, Manchester Giants, University of South Alabama and Samford University.
 He also served as an assistant under Bob Knight at Indiana University.

 Coaching career

 Indiana University

 Hanks served as a graduate assistant basketball coach for Indiana University from 1975 to 1976.
 Indiana was coached by the Hall of Fame coach, Bob Knight.
 Indiana won the NCAA tournament, compiling an undefeated season.

 University of Mississippi

 Hanks served as an assistant basketball coach for the Ole Miss Rebels and head coach Bob Weltlich from 1976 to 1981.
 During this time Ole Miss competed in the school's first-ever postseason NIT Tournament in school history (1980), first-ever NCAA Tournament (1981) and won the school's first-ever and only SEC Tournament Championship (1981).

 Samford

 Hanks was head coach at Samford from 1981 to 1984.
 During his tenure as head coach, Samford won 20 games for the first time in school history (1984).
 Hanks was named as the Trans America Conference Coach of the Year and the Birmingham Tip-Off Club Coach of the Year (1984).
 He compiled a 46–38 (.548) record.